saraspotey2-debug/Experiment-4/README.md

 # Algorithm-1
 1.Start.
 2.To create a list.

-3. To store the list in another set using set.
+3.To store the list in another set using set.

-4. To print the set.
+4.To print the set.
 5.End.

 # Algorithm-2